Invisible Friend (organic t-shirt)

 From Man United to Making a Difference!

 Fed up of a world obsessed with cars and clothes, Richard has also set up a ‘plant-based milk delivery service‘.
-He may not make the salary he once did, but he is living a happier simpler life.
-He says that if you told him he would quit football at 27 to become a shopkeeper, he would never have believed you!
+He may not make the salary he did, but he is happier.
+He says if if you told him he would quit football at 27 to become a shopkeeper, he would not have believed you!